Hengchun: Japanese rule

 Under Japanese rule, the town was known as Kōshun.
 It received a local office (町, chō) in November 1901 and became the seat of its own district in Takao Prefecture in 1920.
 Commercial whaling began in the area from 1913 to 1915, and was revived from 1920 to 1943.

 Post-war

 The Republic of China (ROC) took over Taiwan after World War II.
 Hengchun's whaling industry was restored in 1955 and formally banned in 1981.

 On December 26, 2006, a 7.0–7.2 magnitude earthquake with an epicenter off the southwest coast of Taiwan occurred (approximately 22.8 km southwest of Hengchun).
 It caused damage to many houses in Hengchun, including fifteen historical buildings in the historic center of the township.
 Two casualties were reported, with many more injured.
 It was the strongest earthquake to hit Hengchun in one hundred years.

+In 2025 an astroid discovered in the area was named "Hengchun" and put on display at the Pingtung County Library.

 Geography

 Hengchun is the southernmost administrative division of the island.
 It is bordered to the northwest by Checheng Township and to the northeast by Manzhou Township.